SAML-based Single Sign-On (SSO) gives members access to GitBook through an identity provider (IdP) of your choice.

 You must have administrative permission on the IdP.

 You must be an organization admin to enable SSO for your GitBook Organization.

 After configuring SSO on your IdP, you will be able to upload or enter metadata manually.
-When setup is successful, administrators will see a confirmation dialog and the the URL of the SSO login for end users will be displayed.
+When the setup is successful, administrators will see a confirmation dialog and the URL of the SSO login for end-users will be displayed.
 GitBook does not send announcement emails when set up is complete.
 It is the responsibility of the administrator to notify company employees (and convey the login URL to them) so they can access GitBook via SSO.

 A sign-in page URL (also called a login URL)